asifbacchus/ABSolutions.ImageToBase64/Writerside/topics/Dependency-Injection.md

 reference to the configuration container to read settings from `appsettings.json`.

 While the extension method registers all services specific to this library, you **MUST** still register a named `HttpClient` provider for the library to use.
-The named instance must match the name of the `HttpClient` in the `appsettings.json` file.
+The named instance must match the name of the `HttpClient` configuration property the `appsettings.json` file.

 > The `HttpClient` provider must be registered before the `AddImageToBase64` extension method is called.
 > {style="warning"}

 Here's an example, using default values, of how you can handle all necessary dependency injection in your `program.cs`.
 This can be placed anywhere in the build section (before `builder.Build()`):

 ```c#
 builder.Services.AddHttpClient("ImageToBase64");